strangeup/Quantum-Chaology/README.md

 Many thanks to Paul for co-writing this simulation with me and to [Inducer](https://github.com/inducer) for making the initial bindings used for LAPACK and UMFPACK so accessible.

+#January 29
+The correlation code was optimised as previously it was painfully slow.
+The change that was implemented to speed the system up highlighted a much more pressing problem that any assignment scaled at least as the dimension (D) squared of the matrix.
+This was obviously unnecessary as the matrix only contains ~5D (in principle known) elements.
+A more general approach to assignment was found and implemented which resulted in only necessary (non zero) elements being iterated through.

 #February 7

 After initial attempts to install [Pyublas](http://mathema.tician.de/software/pyublas/) failed (using both apt-get and the make file) on the version of [xubuntu] (http://cdimage.ubuntu.com/ubuntu-core/releases/14.04/release/) I had installed due to an undetermined bug, a fresh install of the [latest xubuntu] (http://releases.ubuntu.com/14.10/) was performed.